Website building tool

 Objectives

-Optimise the core task path to be faster and more direct, translating directly into time and labor cost savings for the business.
+Optimise the core task path, translating directly into time and labor cost savings for the business.
 (Task efficiency)

-Simplify interface language to minimise the mental effort required to complete core tasks and ensure a reliable outcome.(Cognitive load & Errors)
+Simplify labels to minimise the mental effort required to complete core tasks and ensure a reliable outcome.(Cognitive load & Errors)

 Discovery